The Master of Science in Human Nutrition

-For applicants applying to the CSUN MS in Human Nutrition, Dietetic Internship option AND/OR applicants who want to be considered for the combined CSUN/GLAVA Dietetic Internship, all application materials (department and university) must be submitted by Saturday, February 15, 2020.
+For applicants applying to the CSUN MS in Human Nutrition, Dietetic Internship option AND/OR applicants who want to be considered for the combined CSUN/GLAVA Dietetic Internship, all application materials (department and university) must be submitted by the appropriate deadline.

-For all other applicants, the application deadline for Fall 2020 admissions is Wednesday, April 1, 2020.
+For all other applicants, the application deadline for Fall 2021 admissions is:

 Updated July 15, 2019